mercmobily/simpledblayer/README.md

     var DbLayer = SimpleDbLayer.extend( SimpleDbLayerMongo, { db: db } );
     var people = new DbLayer( { /* ...layer parameters..., */ SchemaError: SomeErrorConstructor } );

+## allowEmptyQueryOnUpdate and allowEmptyQueryOnDelete

+These attributes, false by default, define whether update and delete queries will be allowed if they have an empty query.
+This is mainly to prevent the layer to accidentally update or delete records if the query is mistakenly empty.

+Since `multi` is false by default, having empty query conditions will only affect one record, the first one found, which will make debugging even harder.

 # Full list of options for SimpleDbLayer

 Here is a full list of options that affect the behaviour of SimpleDbLayer objects.
 Please keep in mind that all of them can me defined either in the constructor's prototype, or as attribute of the constructor's parameter oject.